 Mr. Guinn, 57, was appointed President and Chief Operating Officer of Southwest Gas Corporation in May 1987, Chairman and Chief Executive Officer in October 1988 and was elected Chairman of the Board in May 1993.
-He retired as a full-time employee of the Company in August 1993.
 Mr. Guinn is actively involved in numerous business, charitable and civic activities.
 He serves as chairman of the Las Vegas Metropolitan Police Fiscal Affairs Committee and is chairman of the Board of Trustees for the University of Nevada Las Vegas Foundation.
 He is also a director for Oasis Residential, Inc. and Boyd Gaming Corporation.
 Mr. Guinn was elected a director of PriMerit Bank in 1980 and has served as Chairman of the Board of Directors of PriMerit since 1987.